-Affordable housing is property that is bought or rented at below the market price.
+Affordable housing is just like any other housing except that it is bought or rented at below the market price.
 It is for people who live and work in the local area.

 Who is eligible

-- be local, and have lived in the area for at least three years
+- live locally and have lived in the area of the property concerned for at least three years

-- be working in the area and have a permanent position over 16 hours
+- be working in the area of the property concerned and have a permanent position of over 16 hours per week

-You should not be able to afford to buy or rent on the open market.
+Additionally, you must be in housing need, this includes being unable to afford to buy or rent on the open market.

 How we assess housing need

-Then we compare your figures to a table of property prices to decide if you can afford to buy or rent on the open market.
-If you cannot you would qualify as being in housing need.
+We then compare your figures with a table of property prices carefully compiled by the council from independent property surveyors.
+This helps us decide if you can afford to buy or rent on the open market.
+If you cannot, you would qualify as being in housing need.